 First of all, this is a photo of a replica Mayflower!

-Somehow, the Mayflower did it and, I would think, just barely!
+Somehow, the Mayflower did it, but just barely!
 It was the “Mayflower’s” destiny to carry all of the pilgrims across the ocean.
-I think it signifies that the road to worshipping or practicing a religion or a religion being accepted, or anything at all could be a long and hard one, but worth it in the end!
+I think it signifies that the road to staying true to what you believe can be a long and hard one, but worth it in the end!

 Join RPC today!